hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/uv/uv_unwrap.rst

 Method
    :Angle Based:
-      This method gives a good 2D representation of a mesh
+      This method gives a good 2D representation of a mesh.
    :Conformal:
       Uses LSCM (Least Squares Conformal Mapping).
-This usually gives a less accurate UV mapping than Angle Based, but works better for simpler objects
+This usually gives a less accurate UV mapping than Angle Based, but works better for simpler objects.

 Output